sadiq5566/support-portal/README.md

 * Mobile-first and responsive layout with RTL support for Arabic
 * Minimal friction during application using autosave and clear validations
-* Privacy-aware AI assistance via OpenAI (or proxied backend)
+* Privacy-aware AI assistance via OpenAI

 ---